Haggle1996/RevolutionPack/NOTES.md

 - Grindstone

-- Remove extra items from minetweaker NEI and move to Inpurcore, as well as removed recipes in MT
 - Balance RFTools and other new mods' recipes
-- Update website
 - Theme configuration for Roguelike http://pastebin.com/MGfWYbXR http://pastebin.com/U0tVKhpA
-- Verify EiraIRC configuration
 - Guide in FTBUtilities
-- Turn off Edit Mode on HQM
 - Enviromine causes RotaryCraft blocks to lose metadata on fall
 - EIO filters use BC gates
 - Add more advanced ways of converting Raw Harder Ores to their non-raw equivalents.